Getting My Jekyll Blog on AWS S3 with Semaphore CI

 After creating the account,

-Show User Security Credentials
+Show User Security Credentials and record that

 information someone secure!